Shikaga/PitchBlackAnalysis/index.md

 As I have previously stated, one of *Pitch Black*'s strongest features is that the entire roster of characters are all interesting, or at the very least very likeable, right down to the would be  antagonist role of Johns.

 *Chronicles* is so completely void of such characters that it is almost impressive.
-Nowhere is this more clear that with the character of Toombs, the   bounty hunter taking the roll of a would-be Johns.
+Nowhere is this more clear that with the character of Toombs, the bounty hunter taking filling in the role of Johns.
 But while Johns is cool and collected and an altogether human character, Toombs is quite the opposite.

-Despite its science fiction setting, *Pitch Black* feels real and believable, and Johns fits perfectly in this universe.
+Despite its science fiction setting, *Pitch Black* feels real and believable, and Johns fits perfectly in its universe.
 He is not loud or obnoxious.
-He is a serious man, who just wants to do his job and get paid.
+He is a serious man, who simply wants to do his job and get paid.

-By contrast Toombs is a giant cartoon character, an almost mustache twirling villain.
-No doubt the script must have said something along the lines of "Kid Catcher from Chitty Chitty Bang Bang", in the character notes.
+By contrast Toombs is a cartoon character, a mustache twirling villain.
+I wonder if the script said something along the lines of "Child Catcher from Chitty Chitty Bang Bang", in the character notes.

 He is totally unhinged, has no empathy for anyone else in the film, and spouts such terrible one liners, it is a miracle that anyone can stand him for more than about twenty seconds.

-Toombs would have been so out of place in *Pitch Black*, he would have burst straight through the fourth wall, so over top is his character, and yet somehow he fits into the world of *Chronicles*.
+Toombs would have been so out of place in *Pitch Black*, he would have burst straight through the fourth wall, and yet somehow he fits into the world of *Chronicles*.

 And this is because he is just one specific example of a problem that is endemic in the entire film.
 The characters throughout the film are so unlikable, I almost cannot believe that these two films were written by the same author.
-Where was the subtlty, the quietness that made *Pitch Black* what it was?
+Where was the subtelty, the quietness that made *Pitch Black* what it was?

 And this continues throughout all the facets of the films supporting cast.
 Not one character, besides the Imam, is anything less than a horrible two dimensional stereotype.
 The prison guards and prisoners in Crematoria, are so completely unlikable, not to mention entirely illogical.